imchillin/Anamnesis/README.md

 Anamnesis is the successor to [Concept Matrix (CMTool)](https://github.com/imchillin/CMTool).

+This project is a work in progress and is not currently in a state to replace CMTool.

 ## Getting Started

 These instructions will get a copy of the project up and running on your local machine.
+[Instructions coming soon]

 ### Prerequisites
 - .NET Core 3.1 installed on your computer.